-Energy dissipation rocks of 100mm to 200mm diameter shall be set 50mm proud within a 100mm thick concrete base and in accordance with the standard drawings.
+If needed energy dissipation rocks of 100mm to 200mm diameter shall be set 50mm proud within a 100mm thickconcrete base and in accordance with the standard drawings.

 10.7.10 OVERFLOW PITS

 Overflow drainage pits shall be cast in situ, reinforced and benched internally with mass concrete as detailed on the standard drawing.